-Staff debrief should be held as soon as possible, involve the MDT as far as is possible, and be with the aim of understanding what happened, why and making relevant changes to care planning and treatment.
+Staff debrief should be held as soon as possible, involve the MDT as far as is possible. and be with the aim of understanding what happened, why and making relevant changes to care planning and treatment.
+In line with the RRN guidance, as soon as possible means after the incident has been contained and staff are emotionally calm and able to have a learning based discussion.
+This timescale will vary by incident but key milestones can be by end of shift, or within the first 48-72 hours.
 The NIC should identify the person to lead the debrief.
-Although this could be held as a separate meeting, it is also possible for debriefs about incidents within a relevant previous time period to be incorporated into structured meetings such as morning MDT meetings or nursing handovers as appropriate to the individual ward.
+Although this could be held as a separate meeting, it is also possible for debriefs about incidents within a relevant previous time period to be incorporated into structured meetings such as morning MDT meetings, reflective practice, clinical supervision or nursing handovers as appropriate to the individual ward.
 It would be expected that any such debrief occurs by the end of the same shift where possible

-Recording the debrief has occurred for patients and staff should be noted on DATIX.
+Recording that the debrief has occurred for patients and staff should be noted on DATIX- this will link the debrief to the related incident.